I cannot stress enough: The Bay Area, is a very special place.

 In SF, the conversations are technology focused.
 How far we’ve come, where we are going.
 What’s the next wave of innovation?

 As I am sitting on the airplane, I can’t help but to think about the differences between NY and SF, then humbled by this incredible era we are living in.
-How fortunate we are, to be a part of a community changing the world.
-Whether I am thinking of monetization strategies in NY and innovation in the Valley.
+How fortunate we are, to be a part of a community changing the world, whether I am in NY thinking of monetization strategies or innovation in the Valley.

 I’m still high from my week in SF.
 I want more.
 My brain won’t shut up and I am looking for someone, anyone, with the Bay Area DNA to talk to about anything and everything.
 Even a topic silly as socks can turn into an app or service.